Why this matters

 Oklahoma cottage food — your questions answered.

-Do I need to register to sell cottage food in Oklahoma?
+Do I need food safety training to sell cheesecakes or other refrigerated foods in Oklahoma?

 Oklahoma cottage food laws: what is the short version?

-Oklahoma does not require state registration for the cottage food lane.
+Oklahoma does not require state registration for basic cottage food sales.
 The annual gross sales cap is $75,000.
-Oklahoma allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Oklahoma allows online orders, in-state shipping, seller delivery for cottage food sellers.
+Oklahoma also has a path for prepared or time/temperature-control foods, and that path has separate state rules.

-Do I need a cottage food registration in Oklahoma?
+Do I need a cottage food license or permit in Oklahoma?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
+Oklahoma also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Oklahoma may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Oklahoma?

-Oklahoma's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Oklahoma's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+Oklahoma also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Common no-go categories include meat, poultry, seafood, fish, shellfish.